commaai/panda/README.md

 <img src="https://github.com/commaai/panda/blob/master/panda.png">

 It supports 3x CAN, 2x LIN, and 1x GMLAN.
 It also charges a phone.
+On the computer side, it has both USB and Wi-Fi.

 It uses an [STM32F413](http://www.st.com/en/microcontrollers/stm32f413-423.html?querycriteria=productId=LN2004) for low level stuff and an [ESP8266](https://en.wikipedia.org/wiki/ESP8266) for wifi.
 They are connected over high speed SPI, so the panda is actually capable of dumping the full contents of the busses over wifi, unlike every other dongle on amazon.
 ELM327 is weak, panda is strong.